Grade 6 – LAB 4: Microorganisms 2

 Hypothesis:

-hypothesis is a possible answer to your research question.
+A hypothesis is a possible answer to your research question.
 It explains what you think will happen before you do the experiment.
 You can build your hypothesis using this sentence structure:

 If (something changes — the independent variable), then (you expect this result — the dependent variable), because (reason or scientific explanation).